kennylomax/TutorialsAsCode/journeys/TutorialAsCode1LocalCCV2AndSpartacus/README.md

 * Extend Spartacus with a custom component.

-Other journeys deploy this to [SAP Commerce Cloud](https://portal.commerce.ondemand.com/), then wire up to [Kyma](https://github.com/kyma-project/kyma) for further fun
+Other journeys deploy this to [SAP Commerce Cloud](https://portal.commerce.ondemand.com/), then wire up to [Kyma](https://github.com/kyma-project/kyma) for further fun.

 ## Prerequisites